Divorce & Family Law

 Spousal Support / Alimony / Maintenance

 Spousal Support may be ordered for either spouse in such amounts and for such periods of time as the court deems just, without regard to marital misconduct.
 Typically spousal support is paid in periodic installments (weekly or monthly, for example) for a certain length of time or until the death of one of the spouses or the remarriage of the recipient.
-Unlike child support, spousal support is taxable to the recipient and deductible by the paying spouse under the rules of the Internal Revenue Service.
-Thus, spousal support is paid in pre-tax dollars.
-Spousal support is not appropriate in many dissolutions.
+Spousal support is not appropriate in many dissolutions and is awarded on a case-by-case basis.

 Visitation / Parenting Plan